 Polyglyceryl-6 distearate is a versatile skincare ingredient with a wide variety of uses.
 You’ll find this moisturizing ingredient in heavy creams, serums, and anti-aging products.
 Here is a look at the top skincare uses and benefits of this ingredient:

-- Film former – It’s also loved for its ability to create a smooth film to help products stay in place to improve their effectiveness.
-It can also help lock-in moisture helping the skin retain moisture.
+It’s also loved for its ability to create a smooth film to help products stay in place to improve their effectiveness.
+It helps lock-in moisture helping the skin retain moisture.

 Is Polyglyceryl-6 Distearate Vegan?